Personalization at Scale: Beyond {"{firstName}"}

 Everyone uses merge tags.
 Few use them well.
 Here's how to create emails that feel genuinely personal, even when sending thousands.

 Not all personalization is created equal.
-Here's how to think about the levels of personalization:
+Here's how to think about the levels of personalization, from basic templates to true 1:1 outreach:

 - Company name